ginnox1/iCADdocs_online/index.md

 You are at the official online resource documentation for iCAD software and its products.
 We are excited to continue to bring to use new products and features to iCAD software.
 The software comes with modules that can work:
 - Data handling and processing
-- Design of Different hydraulic structures (Diversion Weirs, Retaining Walls, Emabkments, and Major Canal Structures)
+- Design of Different hydraulic structures (Diversion Weirs, Retaining Walls, Embankments, and Major Canal Structures)
 - Production solutions allowing automatic and accurate generation of reports, detailed AutoCAD drawings, and quantity estimates.

-This online resource provides guidance on all the key aspects about installaiton, use and application of the software product.This resource is maintained and kept upto date by us.
+This online resource provides guidance on all the key aspects about installation, use and application of the software product.This resource is maintained and kept upto date by us.
 (See [contact](#contacts)  info below)

 ---
 **What's New in the latest Release?**

-iCAD is continously updated to make it more useful for practical design applicaitons.
+iCAD is continuously updated to make it more useful for practical design applications.

-Learn about what's new in the [**Latest Update here.**](#updates-for-the-latest-release)
+Learn about what's new in the [**Jun 24 updates - latest**](Updates/Update_Jun24/Update_Jun24.md)

 ---